 Yes, India really is as colourful, delicious and at times, overwhelming as you imagine

 Yes, India really can be as colourful, delicious and at times, overwhelming, as you imagine.
 And a little research goes a long way when you plan a trip to India.
-This is a vast country; I’ve done two 15-day tours, and some solo travel, yet feel I have just begun to explore this fascinating country.
+This is a vast country; I’ve done two 15-day tours, and some solo travel, yet just begun to explore this fascinating country.

 If India intrigues you, but you are a little nervous, I can tell you that I felt the same way and would recommend it, without hesitation.
 So let’s talk specifics – how to plan a trip to India – because the choices are as bountiful as the delicious buffets you will enjoy.

 My Favourite Places in India

 Plan a Trip to India

 This is important because different seasons will bring dramatically different weather in India.
 I think the ideal months are January through mid-March and September and October.
 November and December have pleasant temperatures but it’s the height of the pollution and poor air quality in Delhi and nearby cities.
 April through June are very hot – often 40 degrees Celsius and higher (110 Fahrenheit).
 Monsoon season is July to September.

 The other thing to consider is the timing of festivals.
 If you want to experience Holi, the Indian festival of colours, make sure you check the date as it varies by several weeks, year to year.
 (Holi is on my bucket list and I am hoping to go in March 2023.)
 Diwali, the festival of light is also popular, and takes place in October.

 If you plan a trip to India during November or December, you will be there during wedding season.
 I have attended two weddings in India and there is nothing like it.
 If you get the chance to attend a wedding, it is an unforgettable experience.

 Should I take an organized tour of India?